mjackson/redemption-from-callback-hell/OUTLINE.md

+_Work in Progress_

+Apologies if this is a bit of a brain dump.
+Lots of this is stuff I wouldn't actually put on a slide, but just my own thoughts on the topic.

 ### Why (2 mins.)

   * Most asynchronous JavaScript APIs suck

 ### Welcome to Callback Hell (10 mins.)

-A callback is a function that essentially disables the two most important properties of functions: return and throw.
+A callback is a function that essentially disables the two most important abilities of functions: return and throw.

   * No return
     * A callback is called *for* you